 6. Poor body image

 Being self-conscious and lacking confidence in your body may contribute to a sexless marriage.

-People who have low self-esteem or who have experienced a severe change in body weight or image may not be inclined to have sex or be intimate with their partners.
+People with low self-esteem or who have experienced a severe change in body weight or image may not be inclined to have sex or be intimate with their partners.
 These body image issues can dampen sexual desires.

 7. Mental health

-Those who are suffering from depression or other mental health problems or those who have a history of sexual or physical abuse may experience a lack of sex in married life as a result.
+Those suffering from depression or other mental health problems may experience a low sex drive in married life.

-Causes of low sex drive in marriage could be an immense amount of stress or anxiety.
+Causes of low sex drive in marriage could be an immense amount of anxiety or stress.

 8. Excessive drinking

-Some studies theorize that being dependent on alcohol can cause erectile dysfunction and no sex drive in men.
+Some studies theorize that being dependent on alcohol can cause erectile dysfunction and be the reason why a husband has no sex drive.